baaspoolsllc/pokt-rotate-keys/README.md

 - Node.js environment
 - A CSV file, `old-app-private-keys.csv`, containing old app private keys that you intend to unstake.
 This file should be located in the `input` directory.
 - A CSV file, `new-app-private-keys.csv`, containing new app private keys that you intend to stake.
 This file should also be located in the `input` directory.
+  - **Ensure that all your new public app stakes have at least 2 POKT**

 ### File Format